eatwithforks/connector/README.md

 Save your changes before you exit.

-If you are extracting events from more than one (supports up to 5) Halo account, you can specify those in your myHaloKeys.auth file like this:
+If you are extracting events from more than one (supports up to 5) Halo accounts, you can specify those in your myHaloKeys.auth file like this:

 ```
 key_id_1|secret_1
 key_id_2|secret_2
-…
+...
-…
+...
 key_id_5|secret_5
 ```